Types of Shock Testing Machines

 “During the first half of the half-sine pulse, the carriage is entering the rubber.
 During the second half of the pulse, the carriage is exiting the rubber” (pg.
 360).

 The durometer, a tool used to measure the hardness of the programmer, determines pulse width (the time duration of the pulse).
 The softer the rubber, the greater the pulse width.
 Similarly, the more the rubber compresses, the greater the resistance to compression there will be.
-At the peak compression point, the product rebounds and the rubber decompresses (Figure 1.8).
+At the peak compression point, the DUT rebounds and the rubber decompresses (Figure 1.8).

 Maximum compression of a programmer